 Please access our Safeguarding Policy by clicking on the link below:

 We have also produced a leaflet for parents and children to explain what Safeguarding Children means.
 This leaflet has been distributed to all our families and is available from our school office as well.

 Please download our leaflet at the bottom of the page or click on the link here: Safeguarding Leaflet for Parents.

 Early Help Strategy

 As part of our support for all children in school we have regular opportunities to consult with support services and health agencies through a multi-agency approach which sometimes includes completing the Early Help Form which supports families as well as pupils.
 Mrs Budgett and Mrs Hellier are our 'Early Help Co-ordinators and available through appointment.
-Our school nurse is Melissa Firth.
-Melissa also works with our pupils on drugs education, sex and relationships and staying healthy.
+Our school nurse is Sarah O'Neill.
+Sarah also works with our pupils on drugs education, sex and relationships and staying healthy.